snowman-1030/snowman-1030/README.md

 <img src="/banner.png" alt="banner" width="100%"/>

 ## About Me
-I am a passionate web and AI developer with experience in building dynamic web applications and developing AI models.
-I love exploring new technologies and applying them to solve real-world problems.
+I'm a passionate Web, AI, and Blockchain Developer dedicated to leveraging cutting-edge technologies to create innovative solutions.
+With a diverse skill set and a strong foundation in full-stack development, machine learning, and decentralized systems, I thrive on transforming complex problems into elegant, efficient applications.

 ## 🚀 Skills
 ### Languages and Tools